Environmental Science and Policy

 The immediate result is awareness to the barriers hindering a strong local food system and identifying the players who are willing to overcome these obstacles.
 In the bigger picture the farmers need a local distributor to help connect them as vendors to institutions and the processors need change in legislation to have access to more capital from government funding to expand and grow.

 Mansen, Stacie, "Smith’s Journey into the Local Food System: Identifying the Bottlenecks" (2011).
-Other Projects.
-18.
+Class Project, Smith College, Northampton, MA.